versatiles-org/versatiles-documentation/compendium/dependency_graph.md

 ## Overview

-An arrow points **from a repository to what it depends on**, so the most heavily used repositories are the ones everything else aims at.
-Colour and line style say how the dependency is expressed, and a dashed box marks a repository that supports the work rather than being part of what VersaTiles ships.
+An arrow points **from a repository to what it depends on**, and the layout runs left to

-Drag a repository to pull it out of the tangle, scroll to zoom, and hover over one to see what it is connected to.
+right: whatever is built on most ends up on the right, with everything that builds on it to the left.
+Colour and line style say how the dependency is expressed.

+A graph of the whole organisation is a lot at once, so it can be narrowed down: one kind of dependency at a time, or only the repositories that are part of what VersaTiles ships rather than the ones that support the work — those are drawn with a dashed outline.

 <DependencyGraph />